-This Thornburg Global Opportunities Fund commentary is published amidst the ongoing developments associated with the global spread of COVID-19.
-Government bodies around the world have taken unusual steps to control the spread of the disease and mitigate the consequences of related economic disruption in order to keep the basic structure of the global economy in place to resume normal economic activity when the pandemic passes.
+This portfolio manager commentary on Thornburg Global Opportunities Fund is published amidst the ongoing developments associated with the global spread the novel coronavirus, COVID-19.
+Government bodies around the world have taken unusual steps to control the spread of the disease and mitigate the consequences of related economic disruption in order to keep the basic structure of the global economy in place as we resume normal economic activity now that the pandemic appears to be better controlled.

 |India-based conglomerate: chemicals, refining, #1 mobile telco and #1 retailer in India|